riggggo/stock-news-telegram-bot/README.md

 ## Update (25.09.2022)

-### Unfortunately Yahoo does not longer provide a finance api.
+Unfortunately, Yahoo no longer offers a financial API.
 Therefore, an alternative to look up the ticker symbols must be found and implemented.

 ## Usage